annaduan09/musa-5000-assignment-1/Assignment1.md

 # Regression Assumption Checks

-In this section, we will conduct tests on model assumptions.
+In this section, we conduct tests on model assumptions.
 We have observed the distributions of variables earlier, and will continue to investigate these in the following figures.

 ## Scatterplots of dependent variable and predictors